-There’s just one largely important thing to remember about vegan cheese: Some will blow your mind, but others can turn you off of non-dairy cheese forever.
+There’s just one largely important thing to remember about plant-based cheeses: Some will blow your mind, but others can turn you off of non-dairy cheese forever.

 To experience vegan cheese the right way, stick to these tried and true brands and recipes.

 Vegan Cheese Brands You Can Get in Stores

 No matter where you live, you should be able to find at least one of these vegan cheese brands that are actually worth trying.

 As cheesy as it sounds, the sky’s the limit with shredded cheese.
 You can put it on tacos, burritos, enchiladas, pizza, mac n’ cheese, vegan eggs, etc. Here are the ones that can actually replace shredded cheese forever.